 "Are you and your child both beginning to feel confident about separating? " asks Naomi.
 "It helps to know that, even if you are, it can still be a wrench and it will have its ups and downs."

-Of course, if your child has been at nursery or pre-school, even part-time, the separation thing may feel much easier for you both.
-As loufairy1 on our forum tells us: "My [son] went to the nursery attached to school from the age of 3.
+Of course, if your child has been at nursery or preschool, even part-time, the separation may feel much easier for you both.
+As Lou, a member of our community, tells us: "My [son] went to the nursery attached to school from the age of 3.
 He absolutely loved it.
 I think it really prepared him for school, giving him confidence and good social skills – it really didn't faze him starting school at the age of 5 and he still enjoys it every day."

-Mum Kayleigh A in our Facebook community says: "I buy my children special bedtime stories about going to school in the lead up to starting school; it's just something nice that we like to do together.
+Community member Kayleigh says: "I buy my children special bedtime stories about going to school in the lead up to starting school; it's just something nice that we like to do together.
 Thankfully, all mine so far have been more than ready to start and have breezed on in through the gate on their first day."

 And remember: every child is different and will adapt in their own way